 Turmeric today is a food ingredient with global appeal.
 It has gone from the Indian kitchen to tea frappes, all the while retaining a golden aura of usefulness in maintaining health and combating illness.

-It’s Latin name is Curcuma longa which comes from the Arabic name for the plant “Kurkum’’.
+The Latin name of Turmeric is Curcuma longa which comes from the Arabic name for the plant “Kurkum’’.
 It belongs to the Zingiberaceae family – same as ginger.
 It’s importance may be understood by the existence of no less than 46 different synonyms in Sanskrit, with “harida” being the most popular.

-The most well-known medicinal action of turmeric is as a powerful anti-inflammatory.
+Its most well-known medicinal actionis as a powerful anti-inflammatory.
 In Ayurveda it finds mention both for external (face) and internal (digestive system) application.

 There are four types of turmeric mentioned in Ayurveda.